Events

 -a small ~$10 dollar donation to Synth Library Portland (the rest of the ticket price entirely goes to cover parts costs for each kit)

-(Like other SLP DIY workshops where the price is mostly parts costs, we cannot offer no-cost or reduced-cost/NOTAFLOF tickets, nor can we offer membership discounts
+(Like other SLP DIY workshops where the price is mostly parts costs, we cannot offer no-cost or reduced-cost/NOTAFLOF tickets, nor can we offer membership discounts this time.)

-Open Channels
+Open Channels (New Date)

 The mixer channels are open—bring some gear and share your sounds, or just come to see what happens.
 This monthly gathering is for electronic musicians of all experience levels to connect, experiment, and share with the community.
 Our goal is to lower the barrier to entry and bridge the gap between performer and audience.
 It's perfect for new musicians or experienced musicians looking to simply try out new material and techniques in a low-stakes environment.